mmorey/MDMCoreData/README.md

 3. Make changes to the necessary files in the Pods sub project.
 4. Ensure new public methods are documented and tested.
 5. Submit a pull request.

+You can also support future development of this project by purchasing [Core Data by Tutorials](http://www.raywenderlich.com/store/core-data-tutorials-ios-8-swift-edition?source=matthewmorey).

 ## Author